'Home is where the heart is': Hurricane Bailyn Sullivan's heartfelt cyclone recovery work at Petane Marae

-It was very much “home is where the heart is” for Bailyn Sullivan as he and 71 others in the Hurricanes fold converged on his home marae at Petane, north of Napier, for a near year-on post-Cyclone Gabrielle spruce-up.
+It was very much “home is where the heart is” for Bailyn Sullivan as he and 71 others in the Hurricanes fold converged on his home marae at Petane, north of Napier, for a nearly year-long post-Cyclone Gabrielle spruce-up.

 “I don’t have the words for it,” he said, in a break from the rain that welcomed the Hurricanes, including 52 players plus coaching and support staff, on a two-day camp in Hawke’s Bay.

-It was “huge” and “special”, as it was for dad Wallace Sullivan who was able to get a few hours away from work on an Arapaoanui forestry block and join the crew.
+It was “huge” and “special”, as it was for dad Wallace Sullivan who was able to get a few hours away from work on an Aropaoanui forestry block and join the crew.

-It was once the dream for Sullivan as he played through the juniors for such clubs as Napier Tech and Pirates, the Hawke’s Bay Under 13 team and the Napier Boys’ High School first fifteen before he, like younger brother Zarn, headed for King’s College and the professional rugby careers which have had both touted as potential future All Blacks.
+It was once the dream for Sullivan as he played through the juniors clubs such as Napier Tech and Pirates, the Hawke’s Bay Under 13 team and the Napier Boys’ High School first 15 before he, like younger brother Zarn, headed for King’s College and the professional rugby careers that have had both touted as future All Blacks.

 “Home is where the heart is,” he said, when asked the question, revealing he’d like to “come back home” and play for Hawke’s Bay at some stage of his career.